Mental Health Support for Men in Sefton

 - 70-75% of people with diagnosed with a mental health condition receive no treatment at

-Sean’s Place will provide practical proactive support to men across Merseyside who are experiencing poor mental health and isolation.
+Sean’s Place will provide practical proactive mental health support to men in Sefton who are experiencing poor mental health and isolation.
 We believe suicide is preventable therefor we will challenge the stigma around male mental health and evidence that in the right space, men do talk and the impact talking has in preventing poor mental health.

 Create a non-judgemental and welcoming environment that encourages positive discussions around mental health